 Letting $\gamma = \alpha = x$ and $\beta = y$, we see that none of $\alpha, \beta, \gamma,$ or $\alpha\beta\gamma = \alpha^2\beta$ are squares in $\mathbb{Q}$, so by Lemma \ref{Exponent2} there exists infinitely many primes $p$ such that $x,y$ are not squares mod $p$, and thus $\alpha, \beta$ are not $n$th powers mod $p$.

 To see that the desired result holds for item (ii) we consider the cases of $n \neq 4$ and $n = 4$ separately.
-When $n \neq 4$, we let $\gamma \in \mathbb{Q}$ be any element that is not a $\frac{n}{4}$th power and apply Corollary \ref{ExistenceOfPrimesQ}.
-When $n = 4$, we see that neither of $\alpha$ or $\beta$ are squares, so by item (i) there exists infinitely many primes $p \in \mathbb{N}$ modulo which neither of $\alpha,\beta$ are squares. \end{proof} We observe that Item (ii)(b) of Remark \ref{FLTRemark} tells us that for any prime $p$ and odd number $m$, one of $4^m$ and $-4^m$ will be a $4m$th power modulo $p$, which justifies our assumptions in item (ii) of Lemma \ref{2VariableLemma}.
+When $n \neq 4$, we let $\gamma \in \mathbb{Q}$ be any element that is not a $\frac{n}{4}$th power and apply Theorem 2.
+When $n = 4$, we see that neither of $\alpha$ or $\beta$ are squares, so by item (i) there exists infinitely many primes $p \in \mathbb{N}$ modulo which neither of $\alpha,\beta$ are squares. \end{proof} We observe that Remark \ref{FLTRemark}(ii)(b) tells us that for any prime $p$ and odd number $m$, one of $4^m$ and $-4^m$ will be a $4m$th power modulo $p$, which justifies our assumptions in item (ii) of Lemma \ref{2VariableLemma}.

-\section{Reduction to the case min(m,n) = 1}
+\section{Reduction to the Case min(m,n) = 1}

 The main purpose of this section is to show that the equation $ax+by = cw^mz^n$ is not partition regular over $\mathbb{Z}\setminus\{0\}$ if $a,b,c \in \mathbb{Z}\setminus\{0\}$, $a+b \neq 0$, and $n,m \ge 2$.
 Afterwards, we will show that the equation $ax+by = cwz^n$ is not partition regular over $\mathbb{Z}\setminus\{0\}$ for some values of $a,b,c,$ and $n$ that are not already addressed by Theorem \ref{MainResult}.